Bio-Core/vcfgoutils/README.md

 files into a different format for downstream analysis.

 ### Prerequisites
+The following go packages are required to run the vcfgoutils suite of tools.
-github.com/brentp/vcfgo
+* github.com/brentp/vcfgo
+* github.com/nats-io/nats
+* gopkg.in/mgo.v2

+In addition, tools are available to upload converted VCF data to a MongoDB server.

 ### Installing
-This package can be downloaded from github.com using:
+This package can be downloaded from gitlab.com using:

 ```
 go get gitlab.com/uhn/vcfgoutils